teddy-swap/cardano-dex-backend/README.md

 ## Prerequisites

-- Knowledge on how to build, install and run the [cardano-node](https://github.com/input-output-hk/cardano-node), you can learn more from the **Cardano Developer Portal** (https://developers.cardano.org/docs/get-started/installing-cardano-node), which I also wrote a few year ago 😉.
+- Knowledge on how to build, install and run the [cardano-node](https://github.com/input-output-hk/cardano-node), you can learn more from the **Cardano Developer Portal** (https://developers.cardano.org/docs/get-started/installing-cardano-node).

 - Fully synced `cardano-node` on the **preview** testnet
 - Knowledge how to operate [Docker](https://docker.io) containers.